fenago/tableau-intermediate/lab-guides/md/Lab_15.md

 `TPCH_SF1000`.

 3. Drag and drop tables onto the canvas.
-You should[]{#id324906128 .indexterm} already know the differences between Desktop and Prep.
+You should already know the differences between Desktop and Prep.
     Let\'s drag and drop the following tables:
      {.itemizedlist}
     -   **`LINEITEM`**
     -   **`ORDERS`**
     -   **`CUSTOMER`**

- {.note style="margin-left: 0.5in; margin-right: 0.5in;"}

 **Note**